Zero Plaintext Secrets on Disk: Wire Hermes Agent to 1Password with a Survivable Launcher

 Architecture

-~/.local/bin/hermes bash launcher (first in PATH)
+~/.local/bin/hermes symlink to launcher (first in PATH)

 │